 Ports of Jersey

 Jersey has a fast-growing digital eco-system.
-Ranked 2nd fastest in the World Broadband Speed League 2020 just behind Lichtenstein, Jersey was the first jurisdiction in the world to make 100% pure 1GB fibre (FTTP) available to every broadband user.
+Ranked fastest in the World Broadband Speed League 2023, Jersey was the first jurisdiction in the world to make 100% pure 1GB fibre (FTTP) available to every broadband user.
 Businesses and individuals can rely on fast connectivity resulting in increased productivity, lower overheads, and the ability for remote and flexible working.

 The Island boasts; 3 IoT Networks, including LORA + LTE Cat M + NBIoT (M2M), and world class data centres.
 The resilient and outstanding, high-bandwidth communication links provide new business opportunities, as companies look to store data in secure and well-regulated jurisdictions and the ability for businesses to fully integrate with the global market economy.